Gas crunch from cyberattack intensifies in nation's capital

 Gas shortages at the pumps have spread from the South, all but emptying stations in Washington, D.C., following a ransomware cyberattack that forced a shutdown of the nation’s largest gasoline pipeline.
 Though the pipeline operator paid a ransom, restoring service was taking time.

-President Joe Biden, when asked by a reporter on Thursday if he had been briefed about the ransom payment, said “I have no comment on that.”
+The FBI advises against paying such ransoms because it only encourages a global criminal feeding frenzy that has worsened during the pandemic.
+But many ransomware victims — especially those ill-prepared for a quick recovery with carefully managed backups — opt to pay.

-Biden also said that his administration “will pursue a measure to disrupt their ability to operate.
-And our Justice Department has launched a new task force dedicated to prosecuting ransomware hackers to the full extent of the law.”
+President Joe Biden said Thursday that his administration would seek to put the responsible Russian-speaking ransomware syndicate out of business, and its operators later said they were shutting down.
+Biden has said he intends to speak directly to Russian President Vladimir Putin about his government's harboring of ransomware criminals that have caused tens of billions of dollars in damages in the West in the past year.
+The pipeline shutdown is the most damaging cyberattack on U.S. soil.

-The tracking service GasBuddy.com on Friday showed that 88% of gas stations were out of fuel in the nation's capital, about half were out in Virginia and 42% of Maryland stations were dry.
-Nearly 70% of stations were without gas in North Carolina, and about half were tapped out in Georgia and South Carolina.
+The tracking service GasBuddy.com on Friday showed that 88% of gas stations were out of fuel in the nation's capital, 45% were out in Virginia and 39% of Maryland stations were dry.
+About 65% of stations were without gas in North Carolina, and nearly half were tapped out in Georgia and South Carolina.

-Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal, and some areas may experience “intermittent service interruptions during this start-up period.”
+Colonial said Thursday that operations had restarted and gasoline deliveries were being made in all of its markets, but it would take “several days” to return to normal.

 A gas station owner in Virginia said panic buying is the problem.